Battle of Ruapekapeka: Battle of Ruapekapeka Pā

-The Māori had a deck-cannon (designed for use on a ship) and a field gun.
-A marine-gunner scored a direct hit on the deck-cannon after three shots, rendering it useless.
-In any event the Māori had limited supplies of gunpowder so that the possession of these guns did not assist the Māori in the defence of Ruapekapeka.
-The Māori were armed with double-barrel muzzle-loading muskets (Tupara), flintlock muskets (Ngutuparera, so called because the hammer holding the flint looked like a duck's beak) as well as some pistols.
+Ruapekapeka's garrison had a 12-pounder carronade from HMS Hazards boat and a serviceable 4-pounder gun, both taken at Kororāreka.
+After three attempts, a navy 18-pounder gunner broke the carronade with a direct hit.
+In any event, Māori defenders had limited supplies of gunpowder and shot, such that the possession of these guns did not assist them in the defence of Ruapekapeka.
+Māori were armed with double-barrel muzzle-loading muskets (Tupara), flintlock muskets (Ngutuparera, so-called because the hammer holding the flint looked like a duck's beak) as well as some pistols.